iroy2000/react-reflux-boilerplate-with-webpack/README.md

 Waiting on 1 test...Segmentation fault
 ```

 If you see this error, seems like it is related to your node version.
-For more information, the issue link here :-
+For more information, the issue link is here :-

 https://github.com/iroy2000/react-reflux-boilerplate-with-webpack/issues/4